rasibn/portfolio/src/pages/about.md

 title: "About"
 ---

-But you clicked the about page so you probably want to know more about me, here are some things:
+Hi, I am Rasib, a software engineer from Pakistan.
+I like learning shiny new things and talking about them.
+Since you are somehow here, here are some facts about me:

 - I code in neovim (btw) with a basic i3, arch setup
 - Personality type is ISTJ-A (Logistician apparently)
-- My favourite youtuber of course is the Primeagen
+- My favourite youtuber is THE Primeagen
-- Favourite books are the basic: "Deep Work" by [Cal Newport](), "Atomic Habit" by [James Clear](), and "The name of the Wind" by Patrick Rothfuss
+- Favourite books are the basic: "Deep Work" by [Cal Newport](https://calnewport.com/), "Atomic Habit" by [James Clear](https://jamesclear.com/), and "The name of the Wind" by Patrick Rothfuss
 - My Favourite Quote is ["It's the questions we can't answer that teach us the most.
 They teach us how to think.
 If you give a man an answer, all he gains is a little fact.
 But give him a question and he'll look for his own answers."]()

-If you don't care about me, but just want to know what stack I used to build this blog, read below!
+_If you don't care about me, but are curious about the stack I used to build this blog, read below!_

 <!--
 <div>